zotonic/zotonic_mod_presence/README.md

 %}
 ```

-To indicate presence at a location at this to your page:
+To indicate presence at a location add this to your page:

 ```html
 <span class="do_presence" data-presence-where="foo"></span>